RaghadmBeqai/RaghadmBeqai/README.md

 </p>
 <pre>
 - 🏢 I'm a Junior Frontend Developer.
 - 👨‍💻 As a IT student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with  HTML, CSS, JavaScript,and ReactJS, or anything related to web development.
+- 💬 Ask me about my experience with  HTML, CSS, JavaScript, and ReactJS, or anything related to web development.
 - ⚡ Fun fact: I am a soccer fan.
 </pre>